Opportunities for Staff

 The primary responsibilities of this role involve coordinating mental health supports.
 Ensure services are coordinated, without duplication.
 Informal and formal referrals are seamless, professional development opportunities are coordinated for school staff groups, liaising with community partners and stakeholders for collaborative opportunities, students and supports.

 The position requires a high degree of collaboration with a multitude of partners and stakeholders, as well as the ability to work independently within broad parameters.
 The Mental Health Therapist must maintain a positive and professional image and remain diplomatic and tactful at all times when dealing with stakeholders and a variety of system and family issues in a confidential manner.

-The Mental Health Therapist will have a master’s degree in a health or education discipline with a minimum of five years of supervisory/management/leadership experience with a strong emphasis on children, youth and families and the systems that serve them.
+The successful candidate will also have a minimum of five years of supervisory/management/leadership experience with a strong emphasis on children, youth and families and the systems that serve them.

 Familiarity with Human Services and Education policies is considered an asset.
 Experience in working within the areas of social profit organizations, mental health and education will be considered an asset.

 JOB RESPONSIBILITIES AND ACTIVITIES:

 - Reporting and accountability to the Director of Student Services.

 - To focus on inter-sectoral collaboration in order to provide the service needs of children, youth and their families, using their skills and experiences

 - Be able to demonstrate collaborative leadership and be in possession of group process skills

 - To have a working knowledge of, and a strong commitment to, the principles related to family centered practice